carpentries/instructor-training/_episodes/02-practice-learning.md

 in her studies of
 [how nurses progress from novice to expert](http://journals.sagepub.com/doi/10.1177/0270467604265061) ([see also books by Benner](https://www.worldcat.org/search?q=au%3ABenner%2C+Patricia+E.&qt=hot_author)).
 This work indicates that through practice and formal instruction, learners acquire skills and advance through distinct stages.
-In simplified form, the three stages of this model are:
+In simplified form, three stages of this model are:

 ![Three people, labeled from left to right as "Novice", "Competent Practitioner", and "Expert".
 Underneath the people, an arrow labelled "Experience level" points from left to right.
 Underneath the figure labelled "Novice" a quote says "I'm not sure what questions to ask."
 The Competent Practitioner says "I'm pretty confident, but I still look stuff up a lot!"
 The Expert says "I've been doing this on a daily basis for years!"](../fig/skill-level.svg)